-Auxiliary vaporizer: An ASU supplemental process heat exchanger that vaporizes low pressure column liquid oxygen (LOX) against a heat source, usually process air or nitrogen, to provide a thermosyphon effect or to gain hydraulic head.
-The thermosyphon effect can be used to ensure LOX circulation through an LOX adsorber.
+An air separation unit supplemental process heat exchanger that vaporizes low pressure column liquid oxygen (LOX) against a heat source, usually process air or nitrogen, to provide a thermosyphon effect or to gain hydraulic head.
+The thermosyphon effect can be used to ensure LOX circulation through a LOX adsorber.